ivanslapnicar/Arrowhead.jl/README.md

 ### Basics

-The package contains routines for forward stable algorithms which compute all eigenvalues and eigenvactors of a real symmetric arrowhead matrices and matrices which are a rank-one modification of diagonal matrices (DPR1).
+The package contains routines for forward stable algorithms which compute all eigenvalues and eigenvectors of a real symmetric arrowhead matrices and matrices which are a rank-one modification of diagonal matrices (DPR1).
 The algorithms and their analysis are given in the references.

 Eigenvalues are computed to almost full relative accuracy.
-Eigenvectors are computed entrywise to almost full accuracy, so they are automatically mutually orthogonal.The algorithms are based on a shift-and-invert approach.Only a single element of the inverse of the shifted matrix eventually needs to becomputed with double the working precision.
+Eigenvectors are computed entrywise to almost full accuracy, so they are automatically mutually orthogonal.
+The algorithms are based on a shift-and-invert approach.
+Only a single element of the inverse of the shifted matrix eventually needs to be computed with double the working precision.

 ### Contents